muyun/dev.webservice/commu/readme.md

-* An API on the network
+*  A simple message transaction based on the sockets interface

 #### [TODO]
  * update the Makefile